erikazanetti/spatial_ecology_R_2024/README.md

 # Spatial Ecology in R 2024
-This repo is going to collect the whole code for the course by Duccio Rocchini
+This repo is going to collect the whole code for the course Spatial Ecology in R (UniBo)

 The course is ranging from September 2024 to January 2025

-> Additional lectures are coming out in the morning - stay tuned!

 ## Language used
 The whole course will be based on R